 - The Sapphire FUE follows the same procedure to the dot as the standard FUE hair transplant technique.

 - The difference relies upon the equipment used and the butterfly effect this minor change initiates.
 Sapphire FUE uses blades made from the sapphire gemstone.
 So while this may seem like a trivial change, the use of sapphire to make the edge gravely impacts the structure.

 - Sapphire blades have a V-shaped end in comparison to the U-shaped end in regular steel blades.
 As a result, the sharper end of sapphire allows surgeons to create more immaculate incisions at a much higher rate.

 - With the increased level of precision in Sapphire FUE, there is no risk of damaging surrounding tissue.
 Moreover, healing rates are folds quicker with Sapphire FUE as a result of its sharp blade end.

-Similarly, DHI Choi FUE replicates every step of the FUE hair transplant technique excluding incision and implantation.
+Likewise, DHI FUE hair transplant replicates every step of the FUE technique.
+But this technique uses a special pen that excludes incision and implantation.
 In DHI, the last two steps are merged into one.
 This technique employs a pen-like needle that opens channels and simultaneously implants grafts.

 During surgery, nurses usually load the pen with grafts where the surgeon will then use it to make incisions.
 Once the needle pin is inserted, the surgeon will load the grafts.
-This makes the process faster, but since it exposes the delicate grafts to extreme action; there is an increased risk of damaging the grafts leading to poor results.
+This makes the process faster, but since it exposes the delicate grafts to extreme action; it carries more risks.

 What To Take From The FUE vs FUT Discourse